 As the intimacy between the couple diminishes, they become roommates or like coworkers.
 Husbands want an intimate relationship with their wives not merely a roommate-type relationship.
 He wants to know that he is loved, desired, and appreciated.
 Being rejected by his wife consistently does not provide those things for him and he will naturally lose love and affection for his wife.

 Loss of Friendship

-A husband may begin to feel depressed because the rejection from his wife is interpreted as something being wrong with him.
-He may think that perhaps he is a failure, can’t please his wife, there is something wrong with him romantically or sexually and his wife simply responds by rejection.
+A husband may begin to feel that there is something wrong with him and become depressed about the state of his relationship with his wife because she consistently rejects him.
+He might think that perhaps he is a failure, can’t please his wife, there is something wrong with him romantically or sexually and his wife simply responds by rejecting him.
 This results in him pulling away from his wife, the perceived source of his depression.

 Frustration and Anger

-Husbands have needs just like the wife has needs.
 Husbands have a need to be accepted, desired, loved, respected, and appreciated among other things.
-If he doesn’t get those from his wife and begins to feel bad about himself, his marriage, and perhaps even his life, then he may become frustrated and angry at his wife and marriage in general, especially if he has been trying to make things right with little to no response from his wife.
-Anger in this regard is a secondary emotion.
-He isn’t angry about being rejected, but rather, he is angry about the way his wife makes him feel by the rejection.
+If he doesn’t get those from his wife and begins to feel bad about himself or his marriage, then he may become frustrated and angry at his wife and marriage in general, especially if he has been trying to make things right with little to no response from his wife.

 Indifference and Resentment